FrankTheSnape99/Pizza-Ordering-System/README.md

-## Assignment – Programming Fundamentals
+## PizzaOrderingSystem - Programming

 ---

 ### 📌 Overview
-This was a first-year university assignment for the **CO1409 – Programming** module.
+This was a first-year university assignment for my Programming module.
 The project is a **pizza ordering system** created using **C++**.
 It allows users to order multiple pizzas, add toppings/extras, manage their account balance, and process orders with automatic cost calculation.

 **Key features include:**